amitvashist7/test-haproxy/README.md

 HAProxy image that balances between linked containers and, if launched in Tutum, reconfigures itself when a linked cluster member redeploys, joins or leaves

+Tag
+---

+    tutum/haproxy:latest    github branch master
+    tutum/haproxy:0.1       github tag 0.1

+    Note: `latest` is updated with new futures, like `virtual host`, `multiple ssl`, `multiple frontend` `0.1` is the current stable version, with less features.
 Usage
 -----